mgoblin/sdas8051_cmake/README.md

 ```bash
 cmake ..
 ```
-This command generate make files to build project files.
+This command generate files to build project using make utility.
 Command output is:
 ```
 -- The ASM compiler identification is SDAS8051
 -- Found assembler: /usr/bin/sdas8051